hughfdjackson/immutable/README.markdown

 ### Native Methods

-The following native methods return a new instance of p.array:
+The following native methods return a new instance of p.list:

 * map
 * sort